digitalcora/advent-of-code/README.md

 3. Use only the language's standard library, within reason*.
 4. Include all official example inputs in the project as automated test cases.

-\* _using third-party tools for things like testing or type checking is fine_
+\* _using third-party tools for things like testing or type-checking is fine_

 ### Setup Notes